Frank Shellenback

 Frank Victor Shellenback (December 16, 1898 – August 17, 1969) was an American pitcher, pitching coach, and scout in Major League Baseball.
 As a pitcher, he was famous as an expert spitballer when the pitch was still legal in organized baseball; however, because Shellenback, then 21, was on a minor league roster when "trick pitches" was outlawed after the 1919 season, he was banned from throwing the pitch in the major leagues.

 As a result, Shellenback spent 19 years (1920–38) — the remainder of his active career — throwing the spitball legally in the Pacific Coast League.
-He won a record 296 PCL games.
+He won a record 296 PCL games and was elected to the Pacific Coast League Hall of Fame in 1943.

+Shellenback was a born in Joplin, Missouri, the son of a machinist.
+When he was 11 years old, his family moved to Los Angeles, where he graduated from Hollywood High School.